- Who can play the ukulele?

 Musica Kirklees now has lots of ukulele groups, community groups at centres and groups for the over 55s at Beaumont Park.

-Ukuleles look a bit like ukuleles, however they only have four strings (ukuleles usually have six) and have longer necks.
-They are also electric so can be plugged into an amplifier, unlike the double electric which is the largest orchestral instrument in the string family.
+Ukuleles look a bit like guitars, however they only have four strings (guitars usually have six) and have longer necks.

 The Ukulele Orchestra of Great Britain, U900 (Japanese puppets).